 Point sources wishing to participate in water quality trading must comply with the “anti-backsliding” provisions of the CWA.
-Under these provisions, NPDES permits may not be renewed, reissued, or modified to contain less stringent effluent limitations than those found in the previous permit.
-This means that once an entity has achieved a particular effluent limitation—technological or water quality based—future permit iterations cannot be renewed, reissued or modified to contain less stringent limits, unless an exception applies.
-If a facility meets its alternate WQBEL through the purchase of trading credits, and the facility is responsible for the same level of pollutant reduction, trading does not constitute a less stringent effluent limitation, even if the facility itself has a larger actual discharge.
-Similarly, effluent limitations, wasteload allocations, and/or water quality standards cannot be revised to be less stringent.Allowing a facility to meet its WQBEL via trading does not constitute a revised effluent limitation if the facility is still responsible for the same level of pollution reduction.
+Under these provisions, NPDES permits generally may not be renewed, reissued, or modified to contain less stringent effluent limitations than those found in the previous permit.
+This means that once an entity has achieved a particular effluent limitation—technological or water quality based—future permit iterations cannot be renewed, reissued or modified to contain less stringent limits, unless a exception applies.
+In addition, if a point source in an impaired water has an effluent limitation based on a TMDL/WLA, the effluent limit can only be revised if the cumulative effect of all effluent limitation revisions will ensure water quality standard attainment, or the unattained designated use has been removed.
+Additional hurdles exist if attempting to revise a point source’s effluent limit, where the point source is located in waters that exceed levels necessary to meet designated uses.
+If a facility meets its alternate WQBEL through the purchase of credits, and the facility remains responsible for the same level of pollutant reduction, EPA believes that trading does not constitute a less stringent effluent limitation, even if the facility itself has a larger actual discharge.
+Allowing a facility to meet its WQBEL via trading does not constitute a revised effluent limitation if the facility is still responsible for the same level of pollution reduction.
 Thus, once restoration actions required by a WQBEL or other appropriate trading conditions (such as trading ratios) are successfully installed—and thus attained by the point source—subsequent permits cannot be renewed, reissued, modified, or revised to contain less stringent trading limits, unless an exception applies.

-.
-Additional Procedural Safeguards
+D. Additional Procedural Safeguards: Oversight & Public Involvement

 Lastly, the ability to use water quality trading as a NPDES permit compliance alternative in a region covered by a TMDL is limited by two other important procedural safeguards.
-First, for all permit decisions, including those that authorize trades, EPA retains an oversight role.
+First, for all permit decisions, including those that allow for trades, EPA retains an oversight role.
 Therefore, EPA has authority to review trading provisions included in these permits to determine whether a permit is outside the guidelines and requirements of the CWA.
 To the extent EPA foresees the need to restrict trades, it may do so.
 Second, the public has the right to notice and comment on TMDLs that authorize water quality trading, and to permits that authorize trades to meet WQBELs.
 Therefore, this is robust opportunity for public input in developing appropriate water quality trading programs.

 IV.
-Trading in the Absence of TMDLs
+Trading Outside of TMDLs

-Pre-TMDL trades with NPDES permits would be structured similarly to trades under TMDLs, although with some differences.
+Outside-of-TMDL trades with NPDES permits would be structured similarly to trades under TMDLs, although with some differences.
 EPA endorses three types of pre-TMDL trades in its Trading Policy.
 First, EPA endorses watershed-scale trading programs that reduce loadings to a specified cap, supported by baseline information on pollutant sources and loadings.
 Second, EPA endorses individual pre-TMDL trades that result in a net reduction of the pollutant traded, thus ensuring that further impairment is avoided.
 Third, EPA endorses pre-TMDL trading that achieves a direct environmental benefit relevant to the conditions or causes of impairment to achieve progress toward restoring designated uses where reducing pollutant loads alone is not sufficient or as cost-effective.
 Pre-TMDL trades might ameliorate or eliminate the need for a TMDL in the watershed.
 If pre-TMDL trading does not, however, result in attainment of applicable water quality standards, EPA expects a TMDL to be developed.